 Jerkass: Though its quite obvious the second you hear him talk for the first time, the novelizations turns it up worse - after Raynor defects, his men are being overrun by Zerg and he can't save them.
 Raynor begs Duke to help them, offering to turn himself in if he does.
 Duke laughs in his face.

 Obstructive Bureaucrat: In the early missions of Episode I. When Jim Raynor helps saving the Backwater Station from a Zerg attack, Duke has him arrested for property damage.
+Perhaps subverted in this case.
+The Terran Confederacy was preforming tests on the zerg at the time.
+Destroying the infested command center may have ticked them off for losing the potential scientific knowledge they had hoped to garner from it.

 One-Man Army: In the Norad II.
 In the mission where you take control of Duke, you can win the entire mission by having him solo the enemy bases, as long as you're keen to repair him and target the strong anti-air units first.